Connect with others who understand.

 Electroencephalography

-Electroencephalogram or EEG testing is used to visualize brain waves to monitor seizure activity.
+An electroencephalogram (EEG) is used to visualize brainwaves to monitor seizure activity.
 For an EEG, the technologist administering the test will place electrodes on your scalp.
 The electrodes pick up the tiny electrical charges resulting from brain activity.
-Most EEGs take one to 1.5 hours to set up and complete.
-Receiving an EEG is painless and cannot harm you.
+Most EEGs record brain activity for 20 to 40 minutes.
+Receiving an EEG is painless and generally safe.

-Further complicating diagnostic processes, about half of EEGs performed on people who have seizures produce normal results.
+EEG results are not always clear, as about half of the EEG tests done on people who have seizures look normal.
 Even if you have frequent seizures, your EEG may be normal if you are not having a seizure during the test.
-You may be asked to rapidly blink your eyes, stare at blinking lights, or breathe deeply for several minutes to provoke seizure activity.
+You may be asked to stare at blinking lights or breathe deeply for several minutes to provoke seizure activity.

 In addition to a standard EEG, your doctor may suggest an ambulatory or video EEG.
-Ambulatory EEGs record brain waves for a longer period of time, usually 24 hours to three days, to increase the chances of recording seizure activity.
-Ambulatory EEGs may be performed at home, at an outpatient clinic, or at a hospital.
+Ambulatory EEGs record brainwaves for a longer period of time, usually 24 hours to three days, to increase the chances of recording seizure activity.
 Electrodes will be placed on your scalp, and you’ll have a small recorder to wear on your waist.
+Once the electrodes are in place, you can go home and go about your usual routine.

-During video EEGs, video and audio of your movement, behavior, and sounds are recorded along with the brain wave patterns recorded in an EEG.
-Video EEGs allow the neurologist to see what is happening in your brain during specific seizure behavior.
+During video EEGs, video and audio of your movement, behavior, and sounds are recorded along with the brainwave patterns recorded in an EEG.
+Video EEGs allow the neurologist to see what’s happening in your brain during specific seizure behavior.
 Video EEGs can be done on an inpatient or outpatient basis.

-When EEGs do capture seizure activity, they are very valuable tools.
-Some brain wave patterns are distinctive indicators of certain types of epilepsy, types of seizures, or other neurological disorders.
-Sometimes, EEG results can even indicate where in the brain the seizures originate.
+When EEGs do capture seizure activity, they’re very valuable tools.
+Some brainwave patterns can help doctors know if someone has a certain type of epilepsy, type of seizure, or another brain problem.
+Sometimes, EEG results can even point to the place in the brain where the seizures start.

 Brain Imaging

 Imaging tests are performed to evaluate brain function and structure.
-The most common neuroimaging procedures used to detect brain abnormalities associated with epilepsy are MRI, functional MRI, and CT scans.
-Single-photon enhanced computed tomography brain imaging and positron emission tomography imaging can also be used.
+The most common neuroimaging procedures used to detect brain abnormalities associated with epilepsy are magnetic resonance imaging (MRI), functional MRI (fMRI), and CT scans.
+Single-photon emission computed tomography (SPECT) brain imaging and positron emission tomography (PET) scans can also be used.

-Neuroimaging scans can detect potential causes of seizures, including tumors, scar tissue, abnormal blood vessel formations, or hydrocephalus (an excess of spinal fluid).
+Neuroimaging scans can detect potential causes of seizures, including tumors, scar tissue, abnormal blood vessel formations, or an excess of spinal fluid.

 Other Tests

-Blood tests or saliva tests may be ordered to check for genetic causes of epilepsy.
-Blood tests can also screen for infections that may be the underlying cause of epilepsy.
+Your doctor may order blood tests to check for other causes of seizures (for example, disorders in your electrolytes or blood sugar) or genetic causes of epilepsy.
+Blood tests can also screen for infections that may be causing seizures.

-The doctor may order a neuropsychiatric test to quantify cognitive (related to thinking, memory, and reasoning) abilities in relation to normal or abnormal brain structures.
-Cognitive assessments may be performed by doctors, psychologists, educators, or other specialists.
+The doctor may order a neuropsychiatric test to evaluate cognitive (related to thinking, memory, speech, and reasoning) abilities.
+A neurological exam may be performed by a doctor, a psychologist, or another specialist.

 What Is the Prognosis for Epilepsy?

-As much as 70 percent of people diagnosed with epilepsy who receive appropriate treatment could become seizure-free within a few years.
-Some people never have another seizure, while others have sporadic seizures or uncontrolled seizures despite being on antiepileptic drugs (AEDs).
+As many as 70 percent of people diagnosed with epilepsy who receive appropriate treatment could become seizure-free within a few years.
+Some people will never have another seizure, while others may have sporadic seizures or uncontrolled seizures despite being on anti-seizure medications (ASMs).

 Age at Diagnosis